-As the world adjusts to a new normal after the coronavirus pandemic, the economy has begun to make its own adjustments, as well.
-The pandemic made the transportation of goods more difficult and the cost of labor higher than it has been in years.
+As the world adjusts to a new normal after the coronavirus pandemic, the economy has also begun to adjust.
+The pandemic made transporting goods more complex and the cost of labor higher than it has been in years.
 Few workers have been available to gather and ship materials, causing the goods to become more challenging to obtain.
-Because of this, small businesses and entrepreneurs all over the world are facing a new challenge- inflation.
+Because of this, small businesses and entrepreneurs worldwide are facing a new challenge- inflation.

 What is Inflation?